NikDev345/Resume-Analyzer/README.md

-🧠 AI Resume Analyzer (React + Python)
+🧬 AI Resume Analyzer

+Understand your resume.
+Expose your skill gaps.
+Get career-ready.

+🚀 What is this?

-An intelligent web application that analyzes resume text against a target job role, identifies skill gaps, and provides career-readiness insights.
+AI Resume Analyzer is a smart web application that evaluates a resume against a target job role and tells you how ready you actually are.

-Built with React (Vite) for the frontend and Python (Flask) for the backend.

-🚀 Features
+Not opinions.
+Not vague feedback.
+Just clear skill matching, gaps, and direction.

+Built for students, freshers, and anyone trying to align their skills with real industry roles.

+🧠 Why this exists

+Most people ask:

+“Is my resume good enough?”

+“What skills am I missing?”

+“Why am I not getting shortlisted?”

+This project answers those questions using:

-📄 Resume text analysis
+Resume text analysis

-🎯 Job role–based skill matching
+Role-based skill comparison

+Career readiness scoring

+✨ What it does (at a glance)

+📄 Analyze resume text

+🎯 Compare against a chosen job role

-📊 Skill match score calculation
+📊 Calculate skill match percentage

+✅ Highlight strengths

-✅ Matched vs ❌ missing skills breakdown
+❌ Expose missing skills

-🧭 Career readiness verdict (Needs Improvement / Average / Strong Fit)

-🎨 Modern dark UI with glassmorphism & purple theme

-🛠️ Tech Stack
+🧭 Show a career-readiness verdict

+All inside a modern dark AI-style interface.

+🖥️ Tech Behind the Scenes
 Frontend

 React (Vite)

 JavaScript

-CSS (Glassmorphism, dark UI)
+Modern CSS (Glassmorphism, Dark UI)

-React Router DOM
+React Router

 Backend